-In accordance with Resolution of the National Bank of the Republic of Kazakhstan #137 dated 27 May 2013 On Approval of Rules on Forming Dynamic Reserves by Second-Tier Banks and Establishment of Minimum Size of Dynamic Reserves and Expected Loss, the Bank has established a dynamic reserve calculated using a formula determined in the Rules.
-In accordance with the Rules, dynamic reserve cannot be less than zero and shall be calculated as the difference between expected losses and actual charge on deductible for tax purposes impairment losses recognised during the reporting quarter in accordance with IFRS net of me from recovery of provisions.
-Expected losses are estimated based on the increase of loans to customers during the reporting quarter multiplied by certain coefficients.
+In accordance with Resolution of the National Bank of the Republic of Kazakhstan #137 dated 27 May 2013 On Approval of Rules on Forming Dynamic Reserves by Second-Tier Banks and Establishment of Minimum Size of Dynamic Reserves and Expected Loss, the Bank has established a dynamic reserve calculated using a formula determined in the Resolution.
+In accordance with the Resolution, dynamic reserve cannot be less than zero and shall be calculated as the difference between expected losses and actual charge on deductible for tax purposes impairment losses recognised during the reporting quarter in accordance with IFRS net of income from recovery of provisions.
+Expected losses were estimated based on the increase of loans to customers during the reporting quarter multiplied by certain coefficients.
 The Resolution has been effective from 1 January 2013.

-As at 31 December 2017 the non-distributable dynamic reserve of the Bank is KZT 7,594,546 thousand.
-In 2018, the dynamic reserve was cancelled in accordance with the law of the Republic of Kazakhstan No.122-VI dated 257 December 2017.
+As at 31 December 2017 the non-distributable dynamic reserve of the Group was KZT 7,594,546 thousand.
+In 2018, the dynamic reserve was cancelled by the Bank in accordance with the law of the Republic of Kazakhstan No.122-VI dated 25 December 2017.

-29 Earnings/ (loss) per share
+28 Earnings/ (loss) per share

-The calculation of earnings/ (loss) per share is based on the net consolidated earnings/(loss), and a weighted average number of ordinary shares outstanding during the period.
-The Bank has no dilutive potential ordinary shares.
+The calculation of earnings/ (loss) per share is based on the net consolidated earnings/ (loss), and a weighted average number of ordinary shares outstanding during the period.
+The Group has no dilutive potential ordinary shares.

+2018 2017

+KZT'000 KZT'000

-2018 KZT'000 2017 KZT'000 Net earnings /(loss) 9,141,462 (3,854,322) Weighted average number of ordinary shares 20,348,075 19,947,974 Basic earnings/(loss) per share (KZT) 449.25 (193.22)
+Net profit/(loss) 9,141,462 (3,854,322)

+Weighted average number of ordinary shares 20,348,075 19,947,974

+Basic earnings/(loss) per share (KZT) 449.25 (193.22)